Crysis21/PagerTabIndicator/Readme.md

 * `tab_show_bar_indicator` - param to show/hide the indicator bar. default set tot true
 * `tab_elevation` - set tabElevation to the tab bar.
 In case of bottom bar placement, you should use a higher value to make the shadow more visible.
 * `tab_disable_animation` - disable indicator animation while switching tabs
+* `tab_highlight_text` - highlight the text color of the current tab for basic PagerAdapters.
+Defaults to indicator color.
+* `tab_highlight_text_color` - set a custom color for highlighted tab text.

 #### Changing params at runtime